 3. GE SH50246 Personal Security Door Alarm

 In order to access the battery compartment, you need to remove the very small screw from the bottom (within the rubber pad) and this can be done only with a Philips head screwdriver that’s small enough to fit the screw.
 If you plan on traveling and want to take this device with you (since it can prove useful for hotel room security), you should consider taking a screwdriver with you just in case the battery runs low (it’s worth mentioning that the 9V battery is not included in the package).
-Unlike the EMDMAK, the GE door stop alarm does not have the means to change the sensitivity, but there is the expected On/Off switch on the rear side which is useful for silencing the alarm and for regularly testing it.
+Unlike the EMDMAK, the GE door stop alarm does not have the means to change the sensitivity, which is unfortunate, but there is the expected On/Off switch on the rear side which is useful for silencing the alarm and for regularly testing it.

 This is an indoor-only device, so you shouldn’t use it outdoors since it’s neither rugged, nor will it survive in a heavy rain (or if there’s lots of dust).
-The manufacturer says that the alarm is very loud (reaching 120dB), so you should protect your ears while testing it, but the good news is that you should be able to easily hear it even if you’re not near the device and there is a high chance to completely scare any possible trespasser.
+The manufacturer says that the alarm is very loud (reaching 120dB), so you should protect your ears while testing it, but the good news is that you will be able to easily hear it even if you’re not near the device and there is a high chance to completely scare any possible trespasser.